zapier/zapier-platform-cli/README.md

 ## Apps & Versions Overview

-In Zapier's Platform there are two primary resources you'll interact with via the CLI:
+In Zapier's Platform there are two primary records you'll interact with via the CLI:

 * **App** - the base record that defines your App, named like "Joe's CRM".
 Most people have one of these.
 * **Version** - a distinct implementation of an App, named like "1.0.0".
 Most people have many of these.